SpectoLabs/hoverfly/docs/pages/tutorials/advanced/proxyauth/proxyauth.rst

 .. note::
    The ``hoverfly.username`` and ``hoverfly.password`` values in the ``config.yml`` file
-   allow hoverctl to authenticate against remote Hoverfly instance admin API.
+   allow hoverctl to authenticate against the admin API of a remote Hoverfly instance.

    The proxy authentication credentials must **also be provided to the application making the request**, in this case, cURL.